-ChannelReply allows you to create a unique tag for any Amazon, eBay or Walmart account you have connected.
+ChannelReply allows you to create a unique tag for any marketplace account you have connected.
 Tags only take a second to set up, but they’re incredibly useful.

 Sign in to ChannelReply.
-Then click on Amazon, eBay or Walmart on the dashboard—any marketplace with at least one account connected.
+Then click on Amazon, eBay, Shopify or Walmart on the dashboard—any marketplace with at least one account connected.

 Click “EDIT” on one of your accounts.